How To Fix The HTTP Error 500 On Your WordPress Website

 define( 'WP_DEBUG_DISPLAY', false );

-The logs keep in the /wp-content folder.
+The logs are kept in the /wp-content folder.

 You may also look at the log files in Apache and Nginx, which can be found here: